aws-quickstart/cdk-eks-blueprints/docs/addons/opa-gatekeeper.md

 # What is OPA Gatekeeper?
+(Not Currently Supported, In Progress)

 The Open Policy Agent (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.
 OPA uses a policy language known as Rego which is a query language which was purpose built to support structured document models such as JSON.
 To learn more about Rego check out this [link](https://www.openpolicyagent.org/docs/latest/policy-language/).